genestack/user-guide/source/doc-odm-user-guide/gene-transcript-mapping.rst

 Importing a gene-transcript mapping
 -----------------------------------

 You import gene-transcript mapping in two stages.
 First, import the mapping file.
 Then, link the mapping file to the expression matrix file (GCT).
-Importing uses ODM's APIs - you will need an API token (see :ref:'token-label' )
+Importing uses ODM's APIs - you will need an API token (see :ref:`token-label` )

 Importing the gene-transcript mapping file
 ******************************************